Horikai/hanbook-main/README.md

 # Handbook Finder

-Handbook Finder is a cross-platform desktop and mobile application built with React and TypeScript.
+Handbook Finder is a website application built with React and TypeScript.
 It enables users to search for game items, characters, and weapons.

 **Note: This project is still a work in progress, so expect some rough edges and changes along the way!**